 Skip to content

-New Putin and Trump Call Likely; Zelensky to Meet Trump without Europeans
+New Putin and Trump Call Likely; Zelenskyy To Meet Trump without Europeans

 President Trump will meet with President Zelensky.
 Credit: Official White House Photo by Juliana Luz

-Multiple private discussions between the U.S. and Russia, and Ukraine and the United States are reported to have taken place in the last few days, in the wake of the Dec.
-20-21 talks between President Trump’s representatives (Steve Witkoff, Jared Kushner, et. al.) and Russian special envoy Kirill Dmitriev.
-Two things are known about the content of those talks: that the United States and Russian Presidents may well speak again by telephone in the coming days; and that Ukraine’s acting President Volodymyr Zelensky will visit Trump in Mar a Lago on Sunday Dec.
-28. As of now, Zelensky will not be accompanied by his European handlers.
+Multiple private discussions between the U.S. and Russia, and the U.S. and Ukraine, are reported to have taken place in the last few days, in the wake of the Dec.
+20-21 talks between U.S. President Donald Trump’s representatives (Steve Witkoff, Jared Kushner, et al.) and Russian special envoy Kirill Dmitriev.
+Two things are known about the content of those talks: that the United States and Russian Presidents may well speak again by telephone in the coming days; and that Ukraine’s acting President Volodymyr Zelenskyy will visit Trump in Mar-a-Lago on Sunday, Dec.
+28. As of now, Zelenskyy will not be accompanied by his European handlers.

-Then today, President Trump told Politico that he expects to speak with his Russian counterpart, “soon, as much as I want.”
+Then today, President Trump told Politico that he expects to speak with the Russian President, “soon, as much as I want.”

 This post is for paying subscribers only